miles-berman/SAMPLE-HELPER/README.md

 # SAMPLE HELPER
-A python "sampler" to change bit depth, sample rate, and pitch of wav &amp; mp3 files.
+A python "sampler" to change bit depth, sample rate, and pitch of audio files.
-The app allows users to load audio files (WAV and MP3), and manipulate the audio in real-time.
+The app allows users to load audio files (WAV, MP3, & M4A), and manipulate the audio in real-time.
 Users can adjust the bit depth, sample rate, and pitch of the audio, and apply these changes on the fly.

 ## Features

-- Load WAV, MP3, & MP4 audio files
+- Load WAV, MP3, & M4A audio files
+- Export Manipulated samples
 - Play and pause audio playback
 - Adjust the bit depth and sample rate of the audio
 - Change the pitch of the audio in semitones
 - Real-time audio manipulation with immediate feedback
 - Save manipluations in a new file
-- Supports
+- Supports 16, 24, and 32-bit samples

 ## Prerequisites